tera-si/CTF-Note-Template-Generator/README.md

 # CTF-Note-Template-Generator

-A Python3.6+ script that generate a note template in markdown for use during CTF and OSCP.
+A Python3.6+ script that generate a note template and basic checklists in markdown for use during CTF and OSCP.

 If you are interested in how I use this note template, you can [check out my repo of the manual template](https://github.com/tera-si/CTF-note-template)

 # Latest Version

+## 1.1.0

+- Allows parsing of nmap XML output
+- Adds more checklists (e.g. kerberos, privesc)
+- Adds a post-exploitation part in the notes section

+## 1.0.2

 - Fixed an issue where some of the checkboxes won't appear for FTP(S) service
 - New checkboxes for DNS, HTTP(S), RPC, SNMP, and NFS introduced